Learn how to use Microsoft Project

 Click on your preferred study option below to get started with your application or enrolment.

-Please note: Where displayed, fees are only an estimate.
-Course information and fees are subject to change without notice.
+Please note: Course information and fees are subject to change without notice.

 - Fees may differ between campus locations due to the difference between elective units in the course study plan or a need to adapt courses to meet local industry needs.